PMDD What Is It? Can You Have Both Bipolar and Pmdd?

 Let's compare the symptoms of Pmdd and bipolar

-I feel this is very important, as that it is a fact that my diagnosis came from a doctor who still doesn't know what pmdd is and he clearly is ignorant and this illness of women should be more well known and recognized!!!
+I feel this is very important, as this illness of women should be more well known and recognized!!!

 - mood changes

 PMDD symptoms are related to the menstrual cycle, typically occurring in the second half (luteal phase) of the cycle, and resolving within the first few days after the menstrual period has begun.

 Bipolar disorder is a mood disorder with distinct periods of extreme euphoria (mania) and sadness or hopelessness (depression).
 It's also known as manic depression or manic depressive disorder.

 Bipolar disorder occurs with similar frequency in men and women.
 But there are some differences between the sexes in the way the condition is experienced.

 For example, a woman is likely to have more symptoms of depression than mania.
 And female hormones and reproductive factors may influence the condition and its treatment.